Why Communication & Content Strategy is Important?

 - The speed of communication has increased.

 - Traditional ways are replaced by modern and new ways.

 - Plenty of channels and modes are available.

 - Messages are delivered across geographical boundaries and to the target audience.

-- Knowledge or information spreads in few minutes.
+- Knowledge or information spreads in a few minutes.

-- Choice to select time, location, age, gender, profession etc. of your target audience.
+- The choice to select the time, location, age, gender, profession, etc. of your target audience.